 Your Company's CSR activities are focused on Social Empowerment & WelfareInfrastructure Development Sustainable Livelihood Health Care and Education.
-Variousactivities have been initiated during the year in neighboring villages around its Unitsresulting in a spend of ' 54.15 crores being more than 2% of the average net profits ofthe last three financial years for the purposes of CSR.
-Your Company has also identifiedprojects under the Swachha Bharat Abhiyaan work on which is being carried out in allearnest.
+Variousactivities have been initiated during the year in neighboring villages around its plantlocations.
+It infused over ` 60.71 crores over 2% of the average net profits of the lastthree years for the purposes of CSR.

 SUBSIDIARY JOINT VENTURE OR ASSOCIATE COMPANIES

-In accordance with the provisions of Section 129(3) of the Act read with the Companies(Accounts) Rules 2014 a report on the performance and financial position of each of thesubsidiaries associates and joint ventures is attached as Annexure IV to this Report.
+In accordance with the provisions of Section 129(3) of the Act read with the Companies(Accounts) Rules 2014 a report on the performance and financial position of each of thesubsidiaries joint venture or associate companies is attached as Annexure IV tothis Report.

 PARTICULARS OF LOAN GUARANTEE AND INVESTMENT

-Details of loan guarantee and investment covered under the provisions of Section 186of the Act read with the Companies (Meetings of Board and its Powers) Rules 2014 aregiven in the Notes to the financial statements.
+Details of Loan Guarantee and Investment covered under the provisions of Section 186of the Act read with the Companies (Meetings of Board and its Powers) Rules 2014 aregiven in the Notes to the standalone financial statements.